jesseflock/FS-Test/README.md

 adb shell am broadcast -a <ACTION_NAME> -c <CATEGORY_NAME> com.flocksafety.android.validator

 The current service in there (MidAssemblyTest) can be used for basic reference.

+After you have completed the project, in the README on your branch list the adb commands you use to run the service, broadcast and any other commands you use to run the project.